What our students say

 Full information on this is available in our disclaimer.

-The entry requirement for this course is a Bachelor (Honours) Degree at a 2:2 or above with three years experience working as an audio professional, for any form of media.
+Students accessing this programme will normally possess an Honours degree and have three years experience working as an audio professional, for any form of media.

 English language requirements